Aaditya514/Aaditya514/README.md

 🔭 MERN/PERN developer passionate about building impactful apps, and equally driven by the power of data analytics.<br>
 🚧 Right now I’m working on my own projects and always up for collabs in full-stack or data analytics!<br>
 🌱 Final year CSE student at KIIT, currently looking for opportunities!<br>
-💬 Ask me about MERN/PERN Stack (whatever my group wanna work with), Data Analytics<br>
+💬 Ask me about MERN/PERN Stack (whatever my group wanna work with), Data Analytics.<br>
 📫 How to reach me <a href="mailto:aanandaaditya5@gmail.com">aanandaaditya5@gmail.com</a>.<br>
 ⚡ Fun fact I like going out🧳, bingeing on anime and creating cool things from scratch..<br><br>
 <em>"He who is unattached to everything, and who meets good or evil without rejoicing or shunning them, is wise and poised." — <strong>Bhagavad Gita</strong></em>